-Founded as a Roman military colony, Valencia was once occupied by the Moors, Visigoths, Catalans and Aragonese.
-When Islamic culture settled in, Valencia prospered around the 10th century, thanks to a booming trade in paper, silk, leather, ceramics, glass and silver-work.
+Following the end of the Roman period, Valencia was occupied by the Moors, Visigoths, Catalans and Aragonese.
+When Islamic culture settled here in the early years of the 10th century, Valencia prospered thanks to a booming trade in paper, silk, leather, ceramics, glass and silver-work.
 The Saint Vincent Cathedral was turned into a mosque and the Moors left their marks in Valencia’s architecture.

-In 1238, Valencia was besieged by the King James I of Aragon who populated the new kingdom with Catalan and Aragonese people.
-The Christians reconverted many edifices back into churches.
-By the 15th and 16th centuries, Valencia had developed into one of the biggest cities in the Mediterranean.
+In 1238, Valencia was besieged by the King James I of Aragon who kicked out 54,000 Moors and repopulated the new kingdom with Catalans and Aragonese.
+The Christians reconverted many edifices back into churches, including the cathedral.
+Despite the best efforts of attackers, and the harsh punishments meted out by royals and church, by the 15th century Valencia had developed into one of the biggest cities in the Mediterranean.

 This was Valencia’s golden age, a period in which the city became so rich, it was able to lend Queen Isabella I the money to fund Christopher Columbus’ inaugural voyage to the Americas.
 But despite its efforts, Valencia was among the cities banned from trading with the fledgling Spanish Empire and it went into a steady decline.
 Then, during the War of the Spanish Succession, it was captured by the British and held for 16 months.